mcantimmy/LLM_WebSearch/README.md

 ## Features

-- Web search integration with LLMs
+- Web search integration with LLMs: Seamlessly connects Claude 3.7 Sonnet with DuckDuckGo search to provide up-to-date information beyond the model's training data
-- Real-time information retrieval
+- Real-time information retrieval: Fetches current information from the web, ranks results by relevance, and extracts meaningful content from webpages
-- Enhanced response accuracy with external knowledge
+- Enhanced response accuracy with external knowledge: Combines the reasoning capabilities of LLMs with factual information from the internet to generate comprehensive, accurate answers
+- Customizable search parameters: Adjust the number of search results and context sources to balance between depth of information and processing speed

 ## Usage

 Documentation coming soon.

 ## License